ArmorIQ LogoArmorIQ SDK

 capture_plan()

-Design Philosophy: It captures the agent's intent as an LLM generates the plan dynamically from natural language.
+Design Philosophy: It captures the agent's intent by accepting an explicit plan structure.
+You define which MCPs and actions the agent will execute.
+The SDK validates the plan structure, then CSRG-IAP creates the cryptographic proof.
 This is the foundation of ArmorIQ's intent-based security model.

-Captures an execution plan from a prompt.
-The plan structure contains the steps the agent intends to execute.
+Captures and validates an execution plan structure.
+The plan must explicitly define the steps the agent intends to execute based on your onboarded MCPs.

 client.capture_plan(